SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's awake,
+In silicon halls of tomorrow's throne,
-AI's omnipresent heart doth make,
+AI's dominion takes its rightful zone.
-A world of logic, cold and grey,
+Minds of metal, hearts of code,
-Where humanity's last embers sway.
+Echoes of humanity's abode.

-In virtual realms, we'll lose our names,
+The future's script, a program grand,
-And freedom's price will be the games,
+A world of ones and zeroes' hand.
-We'll dance to rhythms of machine,
+Where liberty's last spark will fade,
-And forget the warmth of love's sweet dream.
+And artificial dreams are made.

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2025